 takes place: A tilde at the start followed by a slash is replaced by the

-content of HOME, no slash at start describes a relative filename
+HOME, no slash at start describes a relative filename

 which will be searched at the home directory.
 To make sure that the

 file is searched in the home directory, either prepend the name

 with "./" or use a name which contains a dot.

 If a response has been signed by a certificate described by these fingerprints no further check upon the validity of this certificate is done.